ramratangupta/Technology-REACT-Framework/README.md

 ### 5. React: the bad

-* Initial learning curve is very high espislay when user is good in jQuery.
+* Initial learning curve is very high especially when user is good in jQuery.

  * As we think dom manipulation in terms of jQuery but now we need to think of state manipulation and as a result dom will be updated.